Non-holonomic constraints inducing flutter insability in structures under conservative loadings: The double pendulum subject to the skate' and violin bow' constraints

 The geometric and inertial properties are considered for simplicity coincident for the two bars, so that $\{l_i,\,m_i,\,d_i\}=\{l,\, m,\,d\}$ ($i=1,2$) and $L=2l$, with a total mass $M=2m$.
 By introducing the characteristic time $T=L\sqrt{M/k}$ of the structure and the stiffness $k=k_2$ for the rotational springs, the following dimensionless quantities can be introduced

 and

 Henceforth, the superimposed dot \lq$\,\,\dot{ }\,\,$' denotes the derivative with respect to the dimensionless time $\tau$.
-For both cases of the \lq skate' and \lq violin bow' non-holonomic constraints, the dimensionless expression for the non-linear equations of motion (\ref{ELeqs}) is given by
+For both cases of the \lq skate' and \lq violin bow' non-holonomic constraints, the dimensionless expression for the non-linear equations of motion (\ref{ELeqs}) is given by\footnote{ Equations (\ref{ZiegN2}a-c) are highlighted in red because they correct the corresponding equations (52a-c) in the published version of the present article.
+The different terms, belonging to an early incorrect version, are found to be irrelevant for the results and conclusion drawn in the paper.